 For all sales permit holders, including those falling under the exemption, an annual sales reconciliation form is a required filing.
 Any entity that holds a Sales Tax Exemption for Artists must file an annual reconciliation form specific to exempted artists that captures such data as the total number of exempt works sold per month.
 The specific annual reconciliation for artists is the "Form T-204W-Annual, Writers, Composers and Artists Annual Reconciliation."
-Statute does not currently provide the exemption with an expiration.
+Pursuant to current law, there is no expiration of the exemption certificate issued with respect to the Sales Tax Exemption for Artists.